4 Use Git and GitHub

 git show other-branch:path/to/file > path/to/file # overwrites file on disk # or, with restore (safer semantics): git restore --source other-branch -- path/to/file

-6.12 4) Suggested team workflow (you maintain main
+6.12 4) Suggested team workflow (you maintain main, teammates contribute)

 Below is a light‑weight, reliable feature‑branch + PR flow (GitHub/GitLab/Bitbucket compatible).